RISCV-MYTH-WORKSHOP/RISC-V-CPU-Core-using-TL-Verilog/Day_1/README.md

 3. After the spike debugger opens, type :

-   `:until pc 0 100b0` , where 100b0 is the address location from where we start debugging./n
+   `:until pc 0 100b0` , where 100b0 is the address location from where we start debugging.

    `:reg 0 a0`  , To see the contents of the register a0.

-   Press enter to execute the next assembly code instructions.
+   Press enter to execute the next set of assembly code instructions.

 ![](Output_Snaps/spike_debugging_sum_of_n.JPG)